 Cataracts and macular degeneration are eye conditions that develop as the result of aging and free radical damage.
 They both share some of the same visual losses and symptoms and both are conditions that develop as we get older.

+A cataract is a clouding of the lens in the eye.
 It can occur in one or both eyes.
 When the lens is clear the retina receives a sharp image.

+If the lens is cloudy from a cataract, the image is blurred.
 Color perception and sharpness of vision are also affected.
 It is the most common cause of vision loss that is age related.
-However, it is very easily treated with cataract surgery.
+However, it shares many of the same symptoms of age related macular degeneration.

+As we age, different factors cause the lens to become cloudy, hard and dense.
 When this happens light cannot get through the lens as it did before and causes our vision to become blurred or hazy.